ltruchot/es3-to-esnext-cheatsheet/README.md

 ```
 - 1 way to run/execute it: `add(1, 2)`
 - functions are *first class* in javascript: they can be passed as "values", as arguments, returned by other functions or stored in variables
-- javascript is a functional language: prefer *pure unary functions* when possible, to produce a well made code
+- javascript is a functional language: prefer *pure unary functions* when possible

 ## window object

 Browsers provides use a very useful object to control the window.
-It's named `window` and si the global scope as well
+It's named `window` and it's the global scope as well
 - `window.console === console // true`
 - `alert("toto"); prompt("what is your name ?");`